November Palouse Patchers Newsletter

 Quilt Show

-Comfort Quilt News - Jill Huffman and Joan Cass
+Comfort Quilts - Jill Huffman & Joan Cass

 Palouse Patchers Library – Karen Schoepflin Hagen